caralinebruz/knn_document_classification/README.md

 # About my model
 If there is no distinguished category that got votes (in the case of a tie or a perpendicular document vector) then I simply pick the category of the closest document.
 This has worked well for me.

 My model compares the results with varying values of k _(I chose K=3, K=6, and K=9)_ if they all agree on the classification, then my model rocks!

-For all files (except file 4 with a syntax error in the input file) my model agrees on the selected category across chosen values of K.
+For all files (aside from `unknown/unknown08.txt` for which there is a syntax error in the raw input file) my model continues to agree on the selected category across chosen values of K.

 ## RESULTS